January 27, 2021

-The hydraulic pressure on the jack is maintained somewhat higher than the stress generated by the freshly poured-in concrete at the level at which the jack- out pressure cell is mounted.
+The hydraulic pressure on the jack is maintained somewhat higher than the stress generated by the freshly poured-in concrete at the level at which the jack-out pressure cell is mounted.
 This will prevent the poured concrete from seeping into the soil and cell interface.

 The jack-out pressure cell is a robust sensor designed to effectively function under the condition of rough handling and concreting.

 The Jackout Pressure cell is 14 mm thick and has a diameter of either 200 mm or 125 mm.
-It is constructed from two stainless steel plates welded together around the periphery so as to leave a narrow space between them.
-This space is completely filled with de-aired fluid and connected hydraulically to a pressure sensor.
+It is constructed from two stainless steel plates welded together around the periphery to leave a narrow space between them.
+This space is filled with de-aired fluid and connected hydraulically to a pressure sensor.

-The pressure transducer is made of stainless steel construction with size 42 mm Ф x 176 mm long.
+The pressure transducer is made of stainless steel construction with a size of 42 mm Ф x 176 mm long.
 It incorporates the latest vibrating wire technology and has an inherently high sensitivity.
-The transducer converts the fluid pressure into an electrical signal in the form of frequency, which can be accurately measured by model EDI-51V vibrating wire readout unit or any other conventional vibrating wire readout unit.
+The transducer converts the fluid pressure into an electrical signal in the form of frequency, which can be accurately measured by a model EDI-51V vibrating wire readout unit or any other conventional vibrating wire readout unit.

 The signal can also be transmitted over long distances to a remote automatic data acquisition system like Encardio Rite Model EDAS-10.